 As mentioned in the previous chapter on Sex Offenses, Domestic Violence, et al, Mid-America Christian University values the holistic care of our students.
 For this reason, upon counselor availability, we are committed to providing confidential counseling, free of charge, for all of our College of Arts and Sciences students as well as any College of Adult and Graduate Studies students able to drive to the university's main location for sessions.
 Counseling services are provided by Graduate students in the Master of Science in Counseling program completing the practicum/internship portion of their program.
 The students are under supervision by both a licensed on-site supervisor as well as their university supervisor who is also a licensed practitioner.
-To make an appointment contact Dorothy Koglin at (405) 692-3160.
-Additional support is available to students who live in the residence halls.
-Residential students have access to professional resident directors and a staff of student residence hall assistants that also live in the residence halls.
-The trained personnel are skilled in perceiving and providing programs and interventions to enhance spiritual, social and emotional growth.
+To make an appointment contact <a href="maintenance-american-